 The consortium plans to host Caucus-related events including a potential Candidate Series and Issues Forum.
 Additionally, the consortium will create an advisory committee of engaged local politicos with potential opportunities for young professionals.
 In 2016, the media filing center will be managed by the Iowa Democratic Party and the Republican Party of Iowa.

 The new website provides local resources like a candidate tracker and voter information.
-Plus, media resources include credentialing for Caucus events, suggested shoot locations, photo and b-roll requests, pro tips from The Des Moines Register for covering the Iowa Caucuses and late night dining options.
-Candidate resources include a Caucus events calendar, intern opportunities for Drake University students, restaurants and hotels information.
+Plus, media resources include credentialing for Caucus events, suggested shoot locations, photo and b-roll requests, pro tips from The Des Moines Register for covering the Iowa Caucuses and late-night dining options.
+Candidate resources include a Caucus events calendar, intern opportunities for Drake University students, restaurants and hotel information.

 The Greater Des Moines Convention and Visitors Bureau is a not-for-profit organization whose mission is to promote Greater Des Moines as a fun, vibrant and affordable destination statewide, nationally and internationally.
 Our focus increases visitors to our community through meetings, conventions, sports events, leisure travel, and group tours, thereby contributing to the local economy.